 Operating Surface

-The entity operates as a passive holder of internet number resources, maintaining a registered autonomous system and route objects in the RIPE service region but not originating any traffic.
+The entity operates as a passive holder of internet number resources, maintaining a registered autonomous system and route entities in the RIPE service region but not originating any traffic.
 Its public footprint is limited to registry and BGP intelligence records, with no active service delivery.

 Any change to AS210318's registration, upstream connectivity, or prefix announcements could introduce new routing dependencies in Lebanon and the Eastern Mediterranean.
 Even without active prefixes, the ASN represents a latent network origin in a geopolitically sensitive region, and its activation would require a reassessment of regional transit dynamics.